 Corresponding SDGs NCS Sectors Direct Indirect 14.
-Urbanization, Housing and Goal 11 Make cities and human settlements inclusive, safe, resilient and sustainable Settlement Planning Target 11.1 By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums Target 11.3 By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries Target 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management Target 11.b By 2020, substantially increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters, and develop and implement, in line with the Sendai Framework for Disaster Risk Reduction 2015-2030, holistic disaster risk management at all levels NCS Supporting Sectors 15.
-Human Resources Goals 3 Ensure healthy lives and promote well-being for all at all ages Goal 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent sustainable economic growth, full and productive employment and decent work for all
+Urbanization, Housing and Settlement Planning Goal 11 Make cities and human settlements inclusive, safe, resilient and sustainable Target 11.1 By 2030, ensure access for all to adequate, safe and affordable housing and basic services and upgrade slums Target 11.3 By 2030, enhance inclusive and sustainable urbanization and capacity for participatory, integrated and sustainable human settlement planning and management in all countries Target 11.6 By 2030, reduce the adverse per capita environmental impact of cities, including by paying special attention to air quality and municipal and other waste management Target 11.b By 2020, substantially increase the number of cities and human settlements adopting and implementing integrated policies and plans towards inclusion, resource efficiency, mitigation and adaptation to climate change, resilience to disasters, and develop and implement, in line with the Sendai Framework for Disaster Risk Reduction 2015-2030, holistic disaster risk management at all levels NCS Supporting Sectors 15.
+Human Resources Goals 3 Ensure healthy lives and promote well being for all at all ages Goal 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all